7-step auto enrolment checklist for employers

-You need to provide certain information to the regulator about how you’ve complied with your auto enrollment duties.
-This includes things like how many people you’ve enrollled and into which pension scheme(s).
+You need to provide certain information to the regulator about how you’ve complied with your auto enrolment duties.
+This includes things like how many people you’ve enrolled and into which pension scheme(s).

 Your declaration provides a snapshot of your workforce on your staging date and you’ll need to include each employee.
 You can complete your declaration by answering questions and providing details online.
 It’s a good idea to start filling in your details as soon as you can.

 Initially, the auto enrolment contributions to your qualifying scheme are as follows:

 - you (the employer) contributes 1 percent of your employee’s salary

 - your employee contributes 1 percent of their salary

 - added together, this total equals 2 percent of your employee’s salary